 Power Pumping: What It Is And How To Do It Without Losing Your Mind

-If you’re breastfeeding or pumping, you’ve probably heard the phrase “power pumping” thrown around in mum groups at least once.
-The idea behind it is simple.
-You imitate cluster feeding to send your body a message: “Hey, we need more milk.”
-Your body responds by increasing supply over the next few days.
+The idea behind power pumping is simple.
+You mimic cluster feeding to send your body a clear message: we need more milk.
+Your body responds by increasing supply over the following days.

-Power pumping is helpful when:
+Power pumping may be helpful if:

-• Your supply has dipped
+• your milk supply has dipped

-• Your baby is sleeping longer stretches
+• your baby is sleeping longer stretches

-How to Power Pump (Simple Step-by-step)
+How to Power Pump (Simple Step-by-Step)

-Example schedule:
+Example power pumping schedule:

 • Pump for 20 minutes